 Dane County Parks uses two machines to provide ideal skiing conditions throughout the season.
 An ASV Scout, SC50, tracked utility vehicle pulling a modified Tidd-Tech groomer with track setter is the main piece of trail grooming equipment.
 The secondary machine is a RTV 1100C tracked Kubota pulling a modified Tidd-Tech groomer with track setter.

 Dane County and the City of Madison Parks have a joint Ski Trail Permit that allows patrons to ski on all City or County groomed ski trails.
 Ski trail permits are required for all skiers 16 years and older.
 Permits are available online.

-Cross-country skiing on trails that are not designated as ski trails is allowed (no permit required) at all Dane County Parks and Properties.
+Cross-country skiing on trails that are not designated groomed ski trails is allowed (no permit required) at all Dane County Parks and properties.
 However, these activities are weather dependent and some parking areas may have limited or no access during snow conditions.
 These trails are not groomed.